-The Film Studies collection supports teaching and research in the Film and Media Department, the Media Studies Program, the Graduate School of Journalism, and the exceptionally wide group of other humanities and social sciences disciplines interested in film as as art form and a cultural artifact.
+The Film Studies and Media Studies text collection supports teaching and research in the Film and Media Department, the Media Studies Program, the Graduate School of Journalism, and the exceptionally wide group of other humanities and social sciences disciplines interested in film and media as art form and a cultural artifact.

 The major part of the collection is located in the Gardner (MAIN) Stacks.

 Media Resources Center

 The UCB Library's Media Resources Center is one of the strongest collections of physical and streaming audiovisual content in a US academic library.
 The MRC collection includes a study-level collection of international cinema works, with particular strengths in contemporary and historical cinematic representations of race, ethnicity, and gender.
 The MRC non-fiction video collection covers all academic disciplines.
 The non-fiction collection includes one of the strongest collections of independently produced and/or distributed documentary works in the United States.
 More information about MRC...

 If you'd like to recommend an item to be added to the collection, please use the Purchase Recommendation Form.